 P2P networks do not use servers, as users communicate directly between each others, and hence cannot be self-hosted.
 However, some additional services may rely on centralized servers, such as users discovery or offline messages relaying, which can benefit from self-hosting.

 - Minimal information is exposed to third parties.

 - Modern P2P platforms implement end-to-end encryption by default.
 There are no servers that could potentially intercept and decrypt your transmissions, unlike centralized and federated models.

 - Messages can only be sent when both peers are online, however, your client may store messages locally to wait for the contact to return online.

 - Generally increases battery usage on mobile devices, because the client must stay connected to the distributed network to learn about who is online.

-- Your IP address and that of the contacts you're communicating with may be visible if you do not use the software in conjunction with a self contained network, such as Tor or I2P.
+- Your IP address and that of the contacts you're communicating with may be exposed if you do not use the software in conjunction with a VPN or self contained network, such as Tor or I2P.
 Many countries have some form of mass surveillance and/or metadata retention.